BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 cd ddt-project
 mkdir data databases metadata results scripts
 ```
 Afterwards we are going to copy our data files from the `instructor_data` directory.
-Login to the transfer node and use the copy command to copy our data files. **DO NOT USE THE MOVE COMMAND**
+Login to the transfer node and use the copy command to copy our data files and use the `tar` command to unzip and decompress our file. **DO NOT USE THE MOVE COMMAND**

 ```
+cd data
-cp /work/mars8180/instructor_data/metabarcoding-datasets/ddt-project/data/* /path/to/your/data/folder
+cp /work/mars8180/instructor_data/metabarcoding-datasets/ddt-project/data/ddt-raw-fastq.tar.gz .
+tar -xvzf ddt-raw-fastq.tar.gz
 ```

 ## Submitting bash jobs